Greg Pope: After politics

 On 19 April 2010, Pope was appointed as the deputy director of the Catholic Education Service (CES).
-In March 2017, he left the CES to become the Assistant General Secretary of the Catholic Bishops' Conference of England & Wales, and since October 2019 has been its Executive Director.
+In March 2017, he left the CES to become the Assistant General Secretary of the Catholic Bishops' Conference of England & Wales; in October 2019 he became its Executive Director, and in November 2024 its General Secretary.

 Personal life

 He married Catherine Fallon on 2 August 1985; they have three children.
 Catherine, known as Kate, is the General Secretary of the Association of Educational Psychologists, a registered trade union representing educational psychologists working in the United Kingdom.
-Their son, Conor, is deputy editor of pressure group by New Labour, Progress.
+Their son, Conor, was previously deputy editor of pressure group by New Labour, Progress.